-Description: Several small outcrops along the forestry road (1.5 km) oriented perpendicular to the strike of the Katschberg Normal Fault (KNF) reveal the lithologies in the footwall of the KNF: Calc-schist and prasinite of the Glockner Nappe System and Subpenninic rocks (siliciclastic albite-bearing gneiss of the Modereck Nappe System, pre-Variscan paragneisses of the Storz Nappe).
+Description: Several small outcrops along the forestry road (1.5 km) oriented perpendicular to the strike of the Katschberg Normal Fault (KNF) reveal the lithologies in its footwall: Calc-schist and prasinite of the Glockner Nappe System and Subpenninic rocks (siliciclastic albite-bearing gneiss of the Modereck Nappe System, pre-Variscan paragneisses of the Storz Nappe).
 The tectonic contact of the Modereck Nappe System with the underlying Storz Nappe (part of the Sonnblick-Romate unit) marks the roof thrust of the Venediger Duplex (Figs. 1-11, 1-12).
 All units dip moderately to the ESE and preserve top-ESE kinematic indicators typical of D5 mylonitization along the KNF.
-Peak temperature estimates obtained from Raman microspectroscopy on carbonaceous material (RSCM) in the metasediments above the aforementioned roof thrust yield temperatures of 515 \pm 10° C in the structural lowest units and 460 \pm 8° C in the structurally highest units (Fig. 2-14; SCHARF ET AL. 2013b).
+Peak temperature estimates obtained from Raman microspectroscopy on carbonaceous material (RSCM) in the metasediments above the aforementioned roof thrust yield temperatures of $515 \pm 10^{\circ}$ C in the structural lowest units and $460 \pm 8^{\circ}$ C in the structurally highest units (Fig. 2-14; SCHARF ET AL. 2013b).
 This enormous field-gradient (70°C/km) corresponds with the zone of greatest tectonic omission in the footwall of the KNF.

-Figure 2-14: Peak-temperature contours of SCHARF ET AL. (2013b) based on the calibration of BEYSSAC ET AL. (2002b) for CM.
-Transparent colours and dashed lines indicate areas and contours where the sample density is low.
+Figure 2-14: Peak-temperature contours of the Eastern Tauern Dome (SCHARF ET AL. 2013b) based on the calibration of BEYSSAC ET AL. (2002b) for CM.
+Transparent colours and dashed lines indicate areas and contours where the sample density is low, solid colours where sample density is high.
 Brown = Austroalpine units.
 Grey lines = tectonic contacts separating units of the Tauern Window.
 The peak-temperature contours are marked in light blue.
 Inset shows estimated peak temperatures of 4 samples in the only area of high-pressure metamorphism.